ChandlerU11/ChandlerU11.github.io/content/posts/review_classifier.md

 ## Strategy: Performance Metrics and Dealing with Imbalanced Data
 Because we're dealing with imbalanced data and are most concerned with identifying the minority / positive class, we will focus on improving the recall score of our models on the test set.
-We will also watch F2 score, a modifed version of F1 score that increases the importance of recall in its calculation.
+We will also watch F2 score, a modified version of F1 score that increases the importance of recall in its calculation.
 Why F2 score?
 We are concerned with maximizing recall, but a model that predicts the minority class 100% of the time would achieve a perfect recall score.
 That doesn't help us very much, and F2 score will give us an understanding of how well the model can *differentiate* between the two classes along with how well the model can identify positive samples.
 Below are the formulas to calculate the performance metrics.

 - Recall - True Positive / (True Positive + False Negative)
 - Precision - True Positive / (True Positive + False Positive)